jaminguy/HTTPHelpers/README.markdown

 LIABILITY, WHETHER IN AN ACTION OF CONTRACT, TORT OR OTHERWISE, ARISING FROM, OUT OF OR IN CONNECTION WITH THE SOFTWARE OR THE USE OR OTHER DEALINGS IN THE SOFTWARE.

+## Some portions

+Excerpted from "iOS Recipes",
+published by The Pragmatic Bookshelf.
+Copyrights apply to this code.
+It may not be used to create training material, courses, books, articles, and the like.
+Contact us if you are in doubt.
+We make no guarantees that this code is fit for any purpose.
+Visit http://www.pragmaticprogrammer.com/titles/cdirec for more book information.